While these cover letters might not work in every situation, they all have standout features that are easily adapted to any cover letter.

 Why this is a good cover letter example

-While cutting down on the details doesn’t work for every application, in this case the applicant knows exactly what the employer is looking for.
-The candidate then addresses that need directly, saving the hiring manager the work of finding the information they want in a long cover letter.
+While cutting down on the details doesn’t work for every application, in this case the applicant knows exactly what the employer is looking for and addresses that need directly, saving the hiring manager time.

 6. The unique cover letter